ISUgenomics/bioinformatics-workbook/100days/MacbookProInstallation.md

 ## Install Xcode Developer tools

 In order to get the most out of your macbook, this developer's toolkit is required.
 Installing XCode at a minimum also installs git for github commands.
+There are probably ways where you don't ever have to install XCode developer tools and still get github and the other functionality but XCode installation seems to work well.
+You will mostly use the command line tools unless you decide you want to learn swift and ios app development.

 * The download takes a long time
 * The unzipping takes a long time